UF-NLPC-Lab/Guides/bash-basics/README.md

 Be sure to use `#!/usr/bin/env python3` instead of something like `/usr/bin/python3`.
 The former will work even when you're using a Conda environment or similar; the latter will not.

+In the exercises below, if you see a shebang, that means you should put those lines of code in a script file.
+Otherwise, you should just type out the commands manually.

 ## Printing File Contents